hari-sh/ctags-code/README.md

 # ctags-code

-A Visual Studio Code extension that integrates **Universal Ctags** to provide fast and accurate code navigation across multiple languages.
+A Visual Studio Code extension that integrates **Ctags** to provide fast and accurate code navigation across multiple languages.

 ## Features